kaw393939/user_management/features.md

 ## 8. 🎫 QR Code Generation for User Profiles with Minio

 - **Description:** Implement QR code generation functionality for user profiles, allowing users to share their profile information easily.
 Store the generated QR codes using Minio.
-- **User Story:** As a user, I want to be able to generate a QR code for my profile that others can scan to view my information.
+- **User Story:** As a user, I want to be able to invite people to the site through email by inputing their name and email address..
 - **Difficulty Level:** Medium
 - **Minimum Viable Feature:**
-  - Generate unique QR codes for each user profile.
+  - Implement user invitation functionality through the API, allowing users to invite others to join the platform via email with a QR code in the invitation email.
+  - Generate unique QR codes for each invite that encodes parameter for a base64 encoded nickname field (nickname exists in the db) that identifies the user that invited them, so that we can track sucessful invitations.
+Create a table to track invitations and their usage.
+When you scan the QR code, the user should just be forwarded to another address set with a setting in config.py and their QR invite should be marked accepted in the database.
   - Store the generated QR codes securely in Minio.
+[Setting up Object Storage with Minio with Docker](https://kodekloud.com/community/t/setting-up-object-storage-with-minio-with-docker/336624)
-  - Provide an API endpoint for users to retrieve their profile QR code image.
+  - Provide an API endpoint for QR codes to show a user the number of invites sent and used.
-  - Display the user's QR code on their profile page.
+  - Provide an API endpoint to accept the invite
+  - Use .env file for forward email
+  - Provide a management BREAD HATEOS complete set of endpoints to administer invitations
 - **Optional Enhancements:**
-  - Allow users to customize the design and color scheme of their QR code.
-  - Implement QR code scanning functionality within the application to view user profiles.
+  -
   - Provide options to share the QR code image on social media or via email.
 - **Getting Started:**
   - Set up Minio for storing the generated QR code images.
   - Research and select a suitable QR code generation library for your programming language.
   - Design the QR code generation process, including the data to be encoded in the QR code (e.g., user profile URL).
   - Implement the QR code generation functionality, storing the generated images in Minio.
-  - Create an API endpoint for users to retrieve their profile QR code image.
-  - Update the user profile page to display the user's QR code.
   - Write unit tests to verify the QR code generation, storage, and retrieval functionality.
+  - Write tests for testing the usage of the QR code to accept the invite by simulating the incoming request and updating the QR code
+  - WRite any additional tests to verify the BREAD HATEOS functionality similar to the Users table, but simpler.

 ## 9. 👤 User Profile Management